salesforce/botsim/docs/tutorials.rst

 By default, after unzipping, the ``MLDomain`` metadata is also extracted under  unpackaged/mlDomains.
 The mlDomains xml files are laster parsed to get the training utterances for all intents.

 3. **[Optional] Preparing evaluation intent utterances.** To test and monitor the intent model performance, it is advised to hold-out a set of intent queries as the evaluation set, although the set can be created automatically by taking a subset of the paraphrases from the intent training utterances in mlDomain.
 Alternatively, an evaluation set can also be created from production chat logs.
 The purpose of the evaluation set is to evaluate and monitor the intent model performance after each model update.
-For example, if customers want to update the intent model with new user utterances, they might want to see how this affect the intent model performance compared to  previous versions by running the dialog simulation on the same evaluation set.
+For example, if customers want to update the intent model with new user utterances, they might want to see how this affects the intent model performance compared to  previous versions by running the dialog simulation on the same evaluation set.
 If the evaluation utterances are not explicitly provided, the paraphrases of the training utterances will be randomly divided into two sets for development and evaluation purposes.

 Streamlit Web App
 ##############################################################################